yadatdtn-ctrl/facial-expression-recognition-framework/docs/proposal.md

 Beyond raw accuracy, a critical limitation of many deployed CNN models is opacity — the inability to explain why a model made a particular prediction.
 In human-centered applications such as FER, understanding why the system predicts a specific emotion is as important as accuracy itself.
 Explainable AI methods provide solutions: Grad-CAM visualizes which image regions drive predictions, while SHAP quantifies pixel-level importance.
 Together, these methods enable practitioners to diagnose misclassifications and build trust in deployed systems.

 ### Project Objective
-This project systematically compares custom CNN architectures against transfer learning models (MobileNetV2, ResNet50) on FER-2013, applies Grad-CAM and SHAP to understand what features each model learns, and identifies which approach best balances accuracy, computational efficiency, and interpretability for practical facial expression recognition systems**
+This project systematically compares custom CNN architectures against transfer learning models (MobileNetV2, ResNet50) on FER-2013, applies Grad-CAM and SHAP to understand what features each model learns, and identifies which approach best balances accuracy, computational efficiency, and interpretability for practical facial expression recognition systems.
+The final system is framed as a decision-support framework that assists human experts in emotion recognition rather than replacing human judgment.**
 ---

 ## Section 3 — Problem Statement